 I feel like my work has paid off in that there is a legacy of a renewed patrol culture in the troop that I helped in part to inspire.
 And had I not taken all the training I could take, the change might not have happened.
 Who knows, the twenty Scouts might have dropped a few more each year until there were no more, but instead the troop grew to where it now hovers around fifty youth members.
 And I’ve tried to pay it forward by staffing countless Troop Committee Challenge, Scoutmaster PST and Outdoor Leader Skills courses.

 The bottom line in the Ask Andy tale is that you aren’t likely to change the entrenched adults.
 The only way to move forward is to remove and replace them, which has to be done by the chartered organization.
 Lacking change at that level, those dissatisfied with the way a troop operates should vote with their feet and find another troop that gets it.
 But to keep your troop from reaching that point, it’s important to not be one of “those guys.”
-Learn as much as you can – take all the training you can – and never stop learning.This post Train all you can first appeared on Bobwhite Blather.
+Learn as much as you can – take all the training you can – and never stop learning.This post first appeared on Bobwhite Blather.